mobile-swam/mobile-swam.github.io/README.md

 [![SWAM Video](/img/demo.jpg)](https://youtu.be/KOInpOcQMEI)

 ## Related work
 We summarize the main contribution, as well as the strong and weak elements, from the meaningful 50 papers among 113 research articles published between 1999 and 2021.
-* For more details, please refer to [HERE](https://github.com/mobile-swam/mobile-swam.github.io/wiki/Related-works).
+For more details, please refer to [HERE](https://github.com/mobile-swam/mobile-swam.github.io/wiki/Related-works).

 ![50 papers between 1999 and 2021](/img/related-work-50-papers.png)

-Between 1999 and 2021, this figure depicts the trend of research articles on protecting available memory space.
+Between 1999 and 2021, the above figure illustrates the trend of research articles on protecting available memory space.
 By visualizing the statistics as a graph, it is clear that while HDDs are being replaced by SSDs and fater storage devices (e.g., eMMC/eUFS) is developed, research articles on implementing SWAP in mobile devices are progressively increasing, with 2013 as the starting point.
 As can be observed, SWAP is a critical keyword for ensuring consistent and predictable app response time and app launch time in the mobile device environment when memory pressure is achieved.
 While OOM is a strategy for securing free memory without the user's permission, SWAP uses a temporary storage device to secure free memory without killing a process without the user's permission.